joegreene/2015-Spring-CS-121/Weekly Work/Week-10/README.md

 Jokes aside, there are practical uses to operator overloading.
 For a few examples:
 - Defining a `MathVector` class and doing operations with it (e.g. dot product, crossproduct, addition, etc.)
-- Creating your own array class, so you can do operators like appending two arrays (`+` operator, naturally)
+- Creating your own array class, so you can do operators like appending two arrays (by using the `+` operator, naturally)
 - etc.

 Two operators I overload a lot are the `<<` (insertion) operator, which allows for printing objects easily, and the `>>` (extraction) operator, for defining a class instance by user input.
 An example of each is in this week's worksheet's notes/solutions.